bit2ben/note/linux-basics-for-hackers.md

   * whoami  man  ps cat
 ### Text manipulation
 * viewing files
   * cat
   * head :Just to view the beginning of a small file.
   * tail :It's used to view the last lines of a file.
+  * nl :To display a file with numbers.
+  * more
+  * less :
+* Filtering text